 It’ll be in the best interest of your child to speak to the school’s form teacher before the year begins and discuss the requirements of your child.

-This can include making the school authorities aware of any special stationery your child needs, extra time during exams, or even special attention during the classes.
+This can include making the school authorities aware of any special stationery your child needs, extra time during exams, or even special attention during classes.
 Some children with special needs may just require to sit in the front rows.

-You can also talk to the authorities on how to best ease your child into school, especially if they have anxiety issues.
+You can also talk to the authorities about how to best ease your child into school, especially if they have anxiety issues.
 It will also help teachers if you can share coping strategies and or assistive technologies.

 If need be, you can connect their preschool teachers with Primary 1 teachers to help them understand how to help your child.

-6. Help Children Organise Their Belongings
+8. Help Children Organise Their Belongings

 To ensure that they do it well, you can label all the belongings with your child’s name and also instruct them to be mindful of their things at school.